Travel Guidance

 Avoid accessing union or political organizing platforms directly while traveling

-Audit your social media presence before travel; temporarily deactivate if necessary
+Audit your public social media presence before travel; temporarily deactivate if necessary

 Use encrypted messaging apps (Signal with disappearing messages) for sensitive communications